manishkumar03/apple-metal-vector-addition/README.md

 # Apple Metal - Vector Addition Demo

-This project is the "Hello, World" of GPU compute programming.
+This iOS project is the "Hello, World" of GPU compute programming.
 It demonstrates how to add two arrays of length N by taking advantage of GPU parallelism, where each of the N threads is responsible for adding a pair of elements.

 This repository is a minimal, educational example that demonstrates how to use Apple's Metal framework for GPU programming in Swift.
 It's designed to help you understand the full end-to-end pipeline of compute programming with Metal in a real Swift app.
 It shows how to prepare data on the CPU, send it to the GPU, run a Metal kernel, and read back the results.

 The code includes **extensive inline comments** explaining the functioning of each step and the design choices made.

+## Core Functionality

 The project includes two core classes: